News-in-brief from Draycott-In-The-Moors in early September 2019

 In this post we have news of…: Bessie Hammond’s funeral date / Blythe Cricket team need you! / sausage festival success / where is our MP?

-(NB – There are also dozens of events coming up in our locality – including a family tennis tournament… Check out the Events page)
+(NB – There are also dozens of events coming up soon in our locality – including Draycott’s Macmillan Coffee Morning … Check out the Events page)

 For daily updates about life in our district, keep checking the village Facebook page

 One of this village’s biggest community gatherings for years takes place tomorrow (Thurs 12 Sept) when the funeral service for the legendary Bessie (Betty) Hammond takes place.
 The little church of St Margaret’s will be packed to the gills, not just with friends and relatives, but also those who respected her for her work as a village councillor and unofficial ‘aunt’ to the locality.